Track Listing:

 Technical Note

-Two mike preamps were used, one a cheap but effective unit from Symmetrix, the other custom-designed and built by Greg Scott, who also designs for VTL, among others.
-The mikes were two hand-matched AKG 414s—nothing too fancy—taken direct into the MCI Tape Machine (after the preamps) via Monster Cable's Prolink Series 1 cables.—Jon Iverson
+Mic preamps were custom-designed and built by Greg Scott, who has designed circuits for VTL, among others.
+The microphones were two hand-matched AKG 414s—nothing too fancy—taken direct into the MCI Tape Machine (after the preamps) via Mogami cables.

 However, outsiders can hear things in new ways—and that is what Jon has done here.
 Using the interlocking rhythms and polyphonic stratification of gamelan music, he has produced a portal into a new sonic world.
 The disc opens with a subtly swelling wash of gong overtones, as fat as pillows, before embarking on a pulsing, relentless march through different percussive landscapes—think of Steve Reich's Drumming without the phased decay element and you'll be in the very general neighborhood, although Jon hearkens as much to Brian Eno's sonic explorations as to the rules of either third world or classical music.